fenomen5/ais_numbers_blocks_game/README.md

 # ais_numbers_blocks_game
-A simple android game with selecting the biggest or the smallest number
+A simple Android game where a user has to select the biggest or the smallest number according to the question.
+The game has two modes with two or four options to select.
+Every incorrect answer decreases the number of attempts that are available.
+Every time the user gives the right answer it increases his earned points and raises the level of difficulty level as well.
+The difficulty level is represented with the number of digits for each number the user has to compare.